Albert Mensinga Creative

 Practical daily

 The galvanized body will keep most rust out.
 The quality hood keeps the water out.
-The built quality won’t dissapoint.
+The built quality doesn’t dissapoint.
 Still, you need to take good care of the car.
 Especially when parked outside.
 So far I’m happy and I will keep this webpage up-to-date to inform the fans.

 Final word: I couldn’t have chosen a better car for a daily.
 It suits me pretty well.
 Also: two youngtimer Alfa’s in front of the house is such a cool sight.